-- Do I know what my mission critical assets are?
-You can make a list with the other stakeholders in the business.
-Ask all your top functions to give you a list of what they consider critical assets.
+- Do we know what our mission critical assets are?
+Make a list with the other stakeholders in the business.
+Ask all top functions to prepare a list of what they consider critical assets.

-- How are you protecting your assets?
-The answer here will depend to a large extent to what these assets are.
-The answers should be clear and easy to follow.
+- How are we protecting our assets?
+The answer will to a large extent depend on what these assets are.
+This should be clearly stated and easy to follow.

-- How are you managing safety of employees and executives?
+- How are we managing safety of employees and executives?

 If your company has a global security function, having a discussion with them about these topics is strongly suggested.
-Locally, several specialized firms can also offer support within these areas.
+Locally, several specialized firms offer support within these areas.

 Handling crisis situations

 Following the discussion about operational security, all companies sooner or later can come across a crisis.
 By the nature of a crisis, they’re hard to predict.
 There are however some steps that can be taken to mitigate even unknown factors.

 The most important part of preparing for a crisis is thinking through assets and having a basic plan of action ready for the scenarios you are able to foresee.
 Your plan should be concise and practical and should include contact details of companies and people you may want to be able to reach quickly.
 Examples of useful contacts to add to your call list are the Consulate General, the local police, a security specialist and a law firm of choice.